pub struct DirectorySynchronousProxy { /* private fields */ }Implementations§

 This method does not require any rights, similar to ReadDirents.

-sourcepub fn get_token(
+Sourcepub fn get_token(

 &self,

-___deadline: Time
+___deadline: MonotonicInstant,

 ) -> Result<(i32, Option<Handle>), Error>

-pub fn get_token( &self, ___deadline: Time ) -> Result<(i32, Option<Handle>), Error>
+pub fn get_token( &self, ___deadline: MonotonicInstant, ) -> Result<(i32, Option<Handle>), Error>

 Acquires a token to a Directory which can be used to identify access to it at a later point in time.
 The token will remain valid for as long as the connection requesting the token remains open.

-This method requires following rights: OpenFlags.RIGHT_WRITABLE
+This method requires following rights: OpenFlags.RIGHT_WRITABLE, otherwise returns

-sourcepub fn link(
+Sourcepub fn link(

 &self,